Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 If the crime involved is a misdemeanor, the officer may not ordinarily make a warrantless arrest unless the crime was committed in his or her presence.
 However, Florida law has created an exception for any acts of a breach of the peace or disorderly conduct as defined in § 877.03 on the premises of a licensed public lodging establishment as defined in § 509.013(4)(a).
 See § 509.143(2)).

-Call today to discuss your case.
+Call today to discuss your case and schedule your free legal consultation.
 We can begin your defense today.

 This article was last updated on Friday, August 19, 2016.